ICT4LT Module 3.2

 3. General program design principles

-The first part of this section (3.1 to 3.6) is concerned mainly with general pedagogical issues and stylistic issues.
+The first parts of this section (3.1 to 3.6) are concerned mainly with general pedagogical issues and stylistic issues.
 It is based to a large extent on the following document, which was originally produced for the guidance of members of the TELL Consortium:

 Davies G., Hickman P. & Hewer S. (1994) Style guidelines for developers.
 Hull: The TELL Consortium, University of Hull.

-The second part of this section (3.7 to 3.14) has been written by Ana Gimeno-Sanz and is concerned mainly with the functionality of multimedia courseware.
+The remaining parts of this section (3.7 to 3.14) have been written by Ana Gimeno-Sanz and is concerned mainly with the functionality of multimedia courseware.

 Contents of Section 3